finestnothing/notes_collection/Notes/Companies/SFL_scientific.md

 		- Improving national security
 		- Predict structural issues
 		- Conservation of species
+	- Next Steps
 		- Next interview with Dan Ferante
 			- One of the owners
 			- Sits above the entire data team
 			- More technical
 			- 30 minute timeslot
 		- Take home exercise
 		- 1 hour presentation about myself and the exercise